 Quality federal conspiracy defense attorneys don’t come cheap, but keep in mind that when it comes to conspiracy defense, you tend to get what you pay for.
 Don’t choose an attorney because they come cheaply, because they may not have enough experience to get the job done well.
 Instead, an attorney on the more expensive side can mean fewer penalties or a shorter sentence — or even a case dismissal.

 Free case evaluations are also an option, which means an experienced federal conspiracy defense attorney will look over your case and you can evaluate their qualifications and experience.

 While hiring a federal conspiracy defense attorney is a big decision, these are a few ways you can make sure you’re getting a quality defense from an experienced attorney.
-Contact us for a free case evaluation and to learn how we can help you.
+Contact us to schedule a case evaluation and to learn how we can help you.
 We serve clients across the United States.